 Here are some of the most common ways to work abroad.

 Global mobility has risen considerably for more than a decade with record numbers of people making relocating permanently to other parts of the world.
 Australia has long been a popular choice for British citizens with 1.27 million British born residents and North America is home to a whopping 1.43 million British citizens (758,919 in the USA and 674,371 in Canada).

 The way in which you apply to immigrate abroad varies from country to country so you will need to consult the relevant official government immigration department’s website to learn about the process on the basis of your individual circumstances.

-Australian’s skilled independent and entrepreneurial visas are the most popular routes of entry for those of working age with skills that appear on the Skilled Occupation List.
+Australia: Australian’s skilled independent and entrepreneurial visas are the most popular routes of entry for those of working age with skills that appear on the Skilled Occupation List.

-Those wishing to migrate to the USA will generally need to either be sponsored by a relative or be lucky enough to win the Diversity Visa Lottery Program (also known as the Green Card Lottery).
+USA: Those wishing to migrate to the USA will generally need to either be sponsored by a relative or be lucky enough to win the Diversity Visa Lottery Program (also known as the Green Card Lottery).

 Another way in which some people migrate to another country is by way of dual citizenship or acquired citizenship for example if you are eligible to obtain citizenship of another country due to acquired rights or your parent or grandparent having been born there.
 The eligibility for this varies according to each country as does your ability to obtain second citizenship (some countries for example don’t allow dual citizenship so you would need to give up your current citizenship).